Exercise - Driving School

 21, and 30 lessons.

-Include the set_exam_date(&mut self, exam_date: NaiveDate) -> Result<()>
+Include the set_exam_date(&mut self, exam_date: NaiveDate) -> Result<()> function.
+Think about the validations you

 need to add to this method.